Home > Blog > Capability of the PCB Surface Mount Plant

 A team of experienced electronic engineers, an electronic engineer team with an average working experience of at least ten years, can communicate one-on-one online and assist customers from design to feasibility analysis to cost budget to solution implementation.
 The focus is to provide free technical consultation.

-PCB usually has few engineering problems, but the assembly of parts involves professionalism and electrical engineering, and IC selection, welding quality, and so on.
-After-sales are especially important, PCBONLINE has a professional after-sales team, and they are dedicated to success and quality.
+PCB usually has a few engineering problems, but the assembly of parts involves professional electrical engineering, IC selection, welding quality, and so on.
+After-sales is especially important, PCBONLINE has a professional after-sales team, and they are dedicated to success and quality.

 instagram_img